HoneyMa/Data-analysis-with-R/README.md

 # Data-analysis-with-R
-> This is my study notes of data analysis with R
+> This is my study notes of data analysis with R.

 ## 1.Basic data management